s0/leaf-browser/README.md

 ## Key Features

-* A tree structure for managing your tabs.
+* A tree structure for managing your tabs (that you can choose to hide).
 * No distinction between bookmarks and tabs.
 * Ability to rename tabs.
 * Ability to "pin" tabs to prevent accidentally navigating away / closing.